Jacques-on-Call/edit-ui/README.md

+# CURRENT STATUS & NEXT STEPS (As of 2025-09-16 00:51)

+Thank you for confirming the deployment.
+The latest information you provided is excellent progress and shows that the first step of the login flow is working correctly:
+- The new frontend code is running.
+- An `oauth_state` is being correctly generated and stored when you click the login button.

+To solve the final piece of the puzzle, we need to know what happens *after* you click the login button.
+Could you please describe the following:

+1. Does the GitHub login popup window appear correctly?
+2. After you enter your credentials and click "Authorize" on the GitHub page, does the popup window close automatically?
+3. Most importantly, what does the main application window show after the popup closes?
+Does it change to the "Welcome" message, or does it stay on the login page?

+If an error page appears in the popup window at any point (like the `redirect_uri` mismatch error from before), please send a screenshot or the text of that error.
+This information will tell us exactly where the process is failing.

+---

 # GitHub OAuth Login for React SPA

 This project implements a secure GitHub OAuth2 login flow for a React Single-Page Application (SPA).
 It uses a Cloudflare Worker as a backend proxy to handle the token exchange securely, avoiding exposure of the client secret on the frontend.